felipetovarhenao/bell-tutorials/public/markdown/11_addresses.md

 In flat lists, use a single number to access an element.
 Remember, _bell_ uses 1-based indexing (the first element is at position 1).

+> This is different from many programming languages, where elements within a list are numbered starting from 0 (i.e., 0-based indexing).

 ### Example: Accessing Notes

 ```py